cahilla24/Griffin-the-Globe/README.md

 YOU WILL NEED TO DOWNLOAD THIS CSV FILE, TITLE IT mbti_1.csv, AND SAVE IT IN THE SAME FOLDER AS THE REST OF THE FILES: https://www.kaggle.com/datasets/datasnaek/mbti-type

 ***you will also need to properly install the spacy, pandas, and scikit-learn modules
+***run "python -m spacy download en_core_web_sm" as well, does not download automatically with spacy

 To use Griffin, please download all of these files.
 Then, run the delta_from_mbti file, which is the main file.